castorflex/FlipImageView/README.md

 -----------
 Small android lib allowing you to make a flip imageview easily, by extending FlipImageView.

 This lib is based on the FlipAnimator by coomar.
-All the credits go to him.
+All the credits goes to him.

 License
 -------